1st Engineer Regiment (Jamaica)

-The 1st Engineer Regiment is a unit of the Jamaica Defence Force primarily responsible for providing military and civil engineering.
+The 1 Engineer Regiment (JDF) is a unit of the Jamaica Defence Force primarily responsible for providing military and civil engineering.
 The regiment was formed in 1992 after a requirement was identified for increased military and civil engineering capability for the JDF than could be provided by the then existing structure.
 At the time, all JDF engineering capacity was provided by the Construction Squadron and the Engineering Unit of the Support and Services Battalion.

 Composition

 The regiment today consists of a total of four distinct sub-units: